hsusharon/Driver-License-Plate-recognition/ReadMe.txt

-Package required to run the code: pytorch, numpy, math, scipy, cv2, easyocr, imutils, matplotlib
+Package required to run the code:
+PyTorch, NumPy, math, scipy, cv2, easyocr, imutils, matplotlib

-Causion:
+Caution:
 Please change the directory of the file you want to process (directory address are all in main.py line 9-18)